How does it work?

 Refracted: path of sound wave is ‘bent’ as it travels between interface of two different densities

 Note: this only applies to sound travelling in uniform tissues, and also depends on the frequency of the initial wave.
-In general, you can use this to determine through which tissues will cause attenuation of the ultrasound signal (high values have poorer penetration).
-Similarly, a initially high frequency will also have poorer penetration.

 Different tissues in the body also have different impedance values.
 This refers to the tissue’s resistance to sound propagating through it.
 It is directly related to density.
 This is important and essential to the use of ultrasound because the reflection of sound waves is dependent on the relative impedance between the two materials at an interface.